opencharles/mention-notifications-ejb/README.md

 ```

 You will need to set the following system properties. **Pay a lot of attention while configuring these, since everything relies on them**.
+It can check and send the notifications of more accounds.
+You just have to specify all the tokens and endpoints in the github.auth.tokens and post.endpoints respectively (separated by ``;``).

 ## EJB notifications checker sys props
 <table>